fomcl/savreaderwriter/savReaderWriter/documentation/index.rst

       [4.0, 'f', '1947-04-15', 8.0, 1.0, 21900.0, 13200.0, 98.0, 190.0, 0.0]
       # etc. etc.

+.. versionchanged:: 3.4

+* Added ``SavReaderNp``, a class to convert .sav files to numpy arrays
+* Added ``savViewer``, a PyQt4-based script to view .sav, .xls, .xlsx, .csv, .tab files
+* Removed several bugs, notably one related to memoization of SPSS datetimes

 .. versionchanged:: 3.3

 * The ``savReaderWriter`` program now runs on Python 2 and 3.
 It is tested with Python 2.7, 3.3 and PyPy under Debian Linux 3.2.0-4-AMD64.